rob-Hitchens/OrderStatisticsTree/README.md

 - `atPermil(uint _permil)`: uint.
 Like atPercentile, with an extra digit of precision.
 - `getNode(uint value)`: Returns the tree node details enumerated below.

-#### getNode(uint value) and root()
+#### getNode

-Returns the tree node data including tree structure.
-There must be at least one sorted value with this value for the node to exist in the tree.
+`getNode(uint value)`: Returns tree data for one node.
+There must be at least one key/value pair with this value for the node to exist in the tree.
 Reverts if the node doesn't exist.

 ```
 Node {